LiheYoung/SenseEarth2020-ChangeDetection/README.md

 ### Testing
 ```
 # Modify the backbones, models and checkpoint paths in L39-44 in test.py manually according to your saved models
+# Or simply use our final trained models
 CUDA_VISIBLE_DEVICES=0,1,2,3 python test.py
 ```